Uncle G’s FUN Music Reviews: Nektar – A Spoonful Of Time (2012)

 Twitter @GBrown0816

-I carefully listened to Nektar’s A Spoonful Of Time more then a dozen times.
+I carefully listened to Nektar’s A Spoonful Of Time more than a dozen times.
 I did so foremost because I was digging it.
 That and I wanted to have a firm grasp on the material, BEFORE openly chatting about it.
 The tunes themselves were already imprinted in my memory as each one was a huge hit for whatever performer(s) that first recorded it.
 I approached this recording paying attention to the performance(s), and the way it was delivered.
 I believe this makes sense.
 As far as the track selection, if one listens to FM classic rock radio stations, then you already know these chart toppers.
 Here’s the song selection covered on the new CD.
-It’s the 1970’s all over again:
+It’s the 1970s all over again:

 01. Sirius (2:44)